 \section{Introduction}

-Let $M$ be an $n$-dimensional Riemannian manifold.
-We deal, mainly, with the problem of finding a relatively compact domain $D\subset\subset M$ that minimizes $Area(\partial D)$ among domains of the same volume, for sufficiently small values of volume.
-We reformulate the problem in the context of currents, of geometric measure theory.
+Let $(M, g)$ be an $n$-dimensional Riemannian manifold.
+We deal mainly with the problem of finding a relatively compact domain $D\subset\subset M$ that minimizes $Area(\partial D)$ among domains of the same volume, for sufficiently small values of volume.
+We reformulate the problem in the language of currents from geometric measure theory.
 Given $0<v<Vol(M)$, consider all integral currents $T$ in $M$ with volume $v$, and denote the mass of the boundary as $Area(\partial T)$.
-From now on we think to the problem of finding minimizing currents with a fixed volume constraint.
-This problem is referred as the \textbf{isoperimetric problem}, throughout the paper.
+From now on we consider the problem of finding minimizing currents with a fixed volume constraint.
+This problem is referred as the \textbf{isoperimetric problem} throughout the paper.

-When we speak about area and volume, respectively $Area(\cdot)$ and $Vol(\cdot)$, we do not mention the metric when this is clear from the context, but some time it will be necessary to specify the metric for the sake of clarity and according to this convention we can write $Area_g$ and $Vol_g$ where $g$ will be the involved metric.
+When we speak about area and volume, respectively $Area(\cdot)$ and $Vol(\cdot)$, we do not mention the metric when this is clear from the context, but sometimes it will be necessary to specify the metric for the sake of clarity and according to this convention we may write $Area_g$ and $Vol_g$ where $g$ denotes the metric.